 Increasing ISO decreases image quality, thus ISO should only be increased when 100% necessary.

-- Action: Increase ISO to Decrease Shutter Speed.
+- Action: Increase ISO to Shorten Shutter Speed.

 - Shooting Requirement: Brighter Exposure